r0otpapa/duckpapa/README.md

-# 🦆 suckpapa: Raspberry Pi HID Keyboard Gadget
+# 🦆 duckpapa: Raspberry Pi HID Keyboard Gadget

 Turn your **Raspberry Pi Zero W** into a powerful USB Rubber Ducky-style keyboard injector.
 `duckpapa` allows you to send automated keystrokes to a target system — all from a web interface!